TABLE OF CONTENTS

 - Mailing address and business name

 Once approved, you can expect the issuer of the card to send it via mail within a couple of days.
-Usually, business cards are received at the business’s mailing address within one or two weeks of the approval date.
+Usually, business cards are received at the business’s mailing address within 1 or 2 weeks of the approval date.

-If you are denied for a business credit card, do not allow it to discourage you from trying again.
+If your business credit card application is declined, don’t get discouraged from trying again.
 There are actions you can take today to improve your business’s creditworthiness.

 Improve Your Personal Credit Score

-The best way to improve your personal and business credit is to pay your credit card bills on time and pay down any existing debt on your current credit cards.
-Focusing on these two pieces of your credit activity will also naturally address how you utilize your credit.
-Credit utilization is how much credit you have versus how much you have used.
-Ideally, it should be below 30 percent.
+The best way to improve your personal and business credit is to pay your credit card bills on time and pay down any existing debt.
+Focusing on paying down debt and paying on time will also help address how you utilize your credit.
+Credit utilization is how much credit you have available versus how much you have used.
+Ideally, it should be less than 30%.

 Reduce Your Expenses

-Depending on the credit card company you are working with, you may be asked to provide a list of monthly expenses so the issuer can get an idea of how much you can afford.
-Your business’s variable costs, such as your Cost of Goods Sold (COGS), materials and supplies, packaging materials and labor, would be your best opportunity to cut your expenses.
+Create a list of your monthly expenses and review it to get a better idea of what’s necessary and what could be trimmed.
+Your business’s variable costs, such as your cost of goods sold, materials and supplies, packaging materials and labor, would be your best opportunity to cut your expenses.

 Increase Your Business Revenue

-Finding ways to increase your business revenue improves your chances of being approved for a business credit card.
-Whether it comes in the form of one large new client or expanding your product line to meet market demands, increasing your revenue makes it much easier for a credit card company to say “yes” to your application.
+Finding ways to increase your revenue improves your chances of being approved for a business credit card.
+Whether you take on one large new client or expand your product line to meet market demands, increasing your revenue makes it much easier for a credit card company to say “yes” to your application.

-The three recommendations we have listed above are all excellent ways to be approved for a business credit card.
-However, sometimes all your business needs is time.
-If you have been in business for less than two years, biding your time (and improving your business in the meantime) may be the only thing standing between you and getting a business credit card.
+Sometimes all your business needs is time.
+If you have been in business for less than 2 years, biding your time (and improving your company in the meantime) might be the only thing standing between you and a business credit card.

-Making Your Business Credit Card Work for You
+Making Your Business Credit Card Work for Your Company

 Getting business credit cards involves more than simply knowing how to apply.
-No matter the size of your business, you need to exercise due diligence and do your homework before you start sending off applications.
+No matter the size of your business, you need to do your homework before you start sending off applications.

-Once you have a business credit card in your possession, it is ultimately up to you as to how it will benefit your organization.
+Once you have a business credit card in your possession, it’s ultimately up to you how it will benefit your organization.
 While the perks and rewards are great, you need to use your card as a tool for growth.

-Even if you are just getting your business off the ground, applying for a business credit card is an astute decision.
-With a convenient source of capital available at your fingertips, there is no reason not to take advantage of the many benefits that they offer.
+Even if you are just getting your company off the ground, applying for a business credit card is an astute decision.
+It’s a convenient source of capital and your business can take advantage of the many benefits that they offer.
 Once you have a business credit card, you can start building a business credit history that will pay dividends in the long run.